top of page

 Interviews

-This approach enabled us to successfuly recruit 20 end users interviewed across three different weeks.
+This approach allowed us to successfully recruit and interview 20 end users over the course of three weeks.

 User 1.png